nova-kit/nova-field-mixins/README.md

 }
 ```

-You can now write above example as:
+You can now write the above example as:

 ```php
 use App\Nova\Fields\Mixins\StandardDateTime;